Kittnz/nostalrius_addons/README.md

 ## Informant
 Displays detailed item information in tooltips, and can produce item reports by binding an information window to a keypress [3.8.0] This AddOn is licenced under the GNU GPL, see GPL.txt for details.

+## KillsToLevel
+After every xp change, works out how many more needed to level.

+## LunaUnitFrames
+Lightweight Unit Frames in a modern look.

 ## OneBag
 One bag to rule them all, and in the darkness bind them.
 Options found in bag window (`b`)